 Without judgment!
 It’s ok to experience emotions like anger or frustration.
 But check in with why you’re feeling this way — it can help you identify the root cause and take steps toward managing it.
 Maybe you’re overcommitting, and you need to scale back.
 Maybe you’re overtired, and you need to get your sleep routine in check.
 Or, maybe you’re dehydrated or lacking proper nutrients — hanger is a real thing!

 What To Do When You Feel Lonely

 This could be family, friends, local organizations, and of course, your doctor or therapist.
 The bottom line: when you’re feeling lonely, ask for support!
 There are so many people ready and willing to offer a helping hand.

 Random Acts of Kindness

 Making someone else happy makes YOU feel happy (and less alone) too.
-It’s free, simple, and good for the soul.
+Seriously, it’s a win-win for all involved!
+Science shows giving back comes with major benefits, such as reducing stress, boosting mood, and benefiting your overall health.
+Plus, it’s free, simple, and good for the soul.

 Sign off Social Media

 Sometimes social media isn’t so social.
 In fact, if you’re feeling lonely, sometimes it can make you feel more isolated.
-Take a social media detox and live in the present moment!
+You’re not alone in feeling this way, either.
+It’s easy to get caught up in the comparison trap.
+Unfortunately, more than 60% of Americans report feeling negatively impacted by social media.
+So, take a social media detox and live in the present moment!
 Call a friend, smile at a stranger, or sit at a cafe and prioritize real-life connections.

 Embrace Furry Friends